PushDotGame/blog/about.md

 - decentralized
 - open-sourced
 - does NOT have an owner
-- nobody can control it/them
+- nobody can control<br/>
-- EVEN THE CREATOR, nobody
+  EVEN THE CREATOR
 - easy to play
 - true game, keep traps away